osg-htc/docs/docs/security/lcmaps-voms-authentication.md

             ...
             -authzto:3600

+    The units of `-authzto` are in seconds which means that the above will set the LCMAPS cache lifetime to 1hr.

 !!!warning
     `/etc/grid-security/ban-mapfile` *must* exist, even if you are not banning any users.
     In that case, the file should be blank.
 If the file does not exist, LCMAPS will ban every user.